The Tomorrow Project

 • No limit to number of submissions.

-• Each submission will be considered for the Tomorrow Project's six grand prizes of $250 to be awarded when the project is completed in October 2025.
+• Each submission will be considered for the Tomorrow Project's six grand prizes of $250 to be awarded when the first phase of the project is completed in October 2025.

-• Prize winners and honorable mentions will be considered for publication in YWP's digital magazine and anthology and with media partners.
+• Prize winners and honorable mentions will have opportunities for publication in YWP's digital magazine and anthology and with media partners.

-YWP writers and artists: Send us suggestions for new topics and prompts.
-Contact: Susan Reid, YWP Executive Director: Reid@YWP on the site, or by email: sreid@youngwritersproject.org
+YWP writers and artists: Send us your suggestions for new topics and prompts for the Tomorrow Project!
+Contact: Susan Reid, YWP Executive Director: Reid@YWP on the site, or by email: sreid@youngwritersproject.org.

 [Top illustration: "Between Peace and Light" by Vivien Sorce, YWP Archive]